-For the year ended 31 March 2023
+For the year ended 31 March 2024

-On behalf of the Board, I'm pleased to present the Directors Report for the year ended 31 March 2023, a year in which we have continued to pursue our value of helping our community prosper.
+On behalf of the WBS Board of Directors, I am pleased to present the Directors' Report for the year ended 31 March 2024.
+This was a year we celebrated 150 years as a local financial institution, owned by our members and the WBS Charitable Trust.